 Gather your tinder and kindling wood, making sure they’re completely dry and dead.
-Tinder is any very small pieces of material that are highly combustible and therefore catch fire quickly, including: dry leaves, dry grass and any dry bits of wood.
+Tinder is any very small piece of material that is highly combustible and therefore catch fire quickly, including dry leaves, dry grass, and any dry bits of wood.
 Kindling wood consists of slightly bigger combustible material like small, dry branches that will catch fire from tinder.
 Lastly, go for a walk and collect your firewood from the area surrounding your fire pit.
-Make sure you gather long, dry pieces of wood that are approximately the length and width of your arm and feels desiccated.
+Make sure you gather long, dry pieces of wood that are approximately the length and width of your arm and feel desiccated.

 - Lay your fire

 There are several ways to lay your fire, but in this article, we will focus on the cone-shaped fire.
 Start with a small cone of kindling around a few handfuls of tinder that are loosely piled in the center of the fire ring.
 Once the fire is going strong and the temperature increases, you can add larger logs as needed.

 - Light your campfire